hazemessam/git-pushing-automation/README.md

 # Git Pushing Automation
   ## Installation:
     1. Download push.exe
-    2. Add it to system variables.
+    2. Add its path to system variables.

   ## Using:
     ● Use command "push" to push to origin/master branch.